pessimistic-io/audit-process/README.md

 ### Project setup

 Developing secure contracts without additional libraries, tools, and frameworks is nearly impossible.
-Hardhat and Truffle are the most common options.
+Hardhat and Foundry are the most common options.

 Even more, tools work at 100% effectiveness only when all developers (or auditors) can reproduce all steps, i.e., compiling, testing, and deploying contracts.
 One cannot achieve it without dependency management tools (e.g., yarn/npm) since different versions of dependencies don't behave identically.

 We highly recommend setting up a project properly.
-Use dependency management tools (yarm/npm), testing frameworks (hardhat/truffle), linters (solhint), etc. Please take a look at repos of well-known teams; most of them have excellent project setup.
+Use dependency management tools (yarm/npm), testing frameworks (hardhat/foundry), linters (solhint), etc. Please take a look at repos of well-known teams; most of them have excellent project setup.

 ### Tests